medzhidov/hex-rgba-converter/README.md

-# Rgba-Hex converter
+# Rgba-Hex converter for Visual Studio Code
 Just converter.
-Yeah, for Rgba and Hex.
+Yeah, for Rgba and Hex
+Yeah, for VSCode.

 # How to use